 This component may also include an element that allows to contain either:

-the augmented signature if it is a non-embedded signature (in this case the component shall meet the requirements specified in clause 4.3.32 of [1], or
+the augmented signature if it is a non-embedded signature (in this case the component shall meet the requirements specified in clause 4.3.32 of DSS-X core v2.0 [1], or

 a reference to the augmented signature if it is an embedded signature.
 If the embedded and augmented signature is a PAdES signature, the reference shall include the name of the PDF field where the signature is placed within the PDF file.